Data Sharing Between Airlines and Airports

 There is no dearth of the ways in which data sharing can improve the overall customer experience.
 There are an equally large number of ways in which it can help commerce as well.
 This is an attractive reason for sharing the data as airports are morphing into retail and experience ecosystems, and passengers trust them.
 Customers believe that everything they purchase at an airport is genuine and of the best quality.
 This brings an amazing opportunity to leverage advanced technology to improve the whole shopping experience.
 Retail stores in airports, which are increasingly owned by airports, can leverage blockchain technology and use passenger IDs from airlines to deliver reliable, cashless transactions.
 Technologies such as blockchain, facial recognition, proximity sensing and sound-based data transfer hold interesting possibilities in the airline-airport partnership.

 Airports across the world are placing a major emphasis on improving the passenger experience through retail.
 Collaboration between airlines and airports will give this trend a major boost.
 It is time that airlines and airports cease to operate in data silos.
+Even passengers think so.
+They are, in fact, in favor of streamlining the travel experience with partnerships.
+According to a recent survey by Mindtree, “Expectations vs. Reality: How to Better Serve the Connected Traveler”, more than 60% believe that airlines should partner with other stakeholders in the travel value chain.
+Such partnerships can be made effective by seamless data sharing between parties to enable smooth customer experience.
 The question shouldn’t be, “Who owns the customer data?”; instead, the right question to ask is, “How can we quickly share customer data for mutual benefit and customer delight?”!